 What is the point of having an RCM service?
 What all do they handle?

 RCM services allow you to offload your billing to someone else rather than handling it yourself.
 Such services will take your patient information and charges and manage the claim submission process.
 They’ll also pass any unpaid services on to secondary payers.
 Some services also provide authorization and credentialing services.
 So, the question is, do you have the expertise and desire to effectively bill for your services and collect your own payments—especially considering that billing is becoming more and more challenging every year?
 If not, you should consider outsourcing.
-If you’re on the fence about outsourcing, you may find this quiz helpful.

 How do you know what to charge a patient if you are unsure of that patient’s progress toward his or her deductible?